Bullying in the workplace is common. It can be hard to identify and even harder to know how to deal with it.

 - feel scared, stressed, anxious or depressed

-- have your life outside of work affected
+- experience a negative impact in your life outside of work

 - want to stay away from work